phoenixslone/Capstone/README.md

 <a name="dataquestion"></a>
 ## Data Question
-  How does the interplay of smoking rates, alcohol consumption, and gross domestic product (GDP) correlate with the differences in life expectancy trends among developed, developing, and all countries from 2010 to 2015?
+  1. How does the interplay of alcohol consumption, smoking rates, and gross domestic product (GDP) correlate with the differences in life expectancy trends among developed, developing, and all countries from 2010 to 2015?
+  2. Are there any correlations between alcohol consumption and smoking related mortalities compared to GDP?

 <a name="technologies"></a>
 ## Technologies Used